 Buntine Highway is an awe-inspiring route through remote areas of Australia

-Buntine Highway is the name of a very scenic drive located in the western part of Australia's Northern Territory, running through remote areas of the country.
+Buntine Highway is a very scenic drive located in the western part of Australia's Northern Territory.
+It runs through remote areas of the country.

 How long is the Buntine Highway?